Sterculia oblonga

-Sterculia oblonga, commonly known as the yellow sterculia, is a tropical rainforest tree in the family Malvaceae.
+Sterculia oblonga is a species of tropical rainforest tree in the family Malvaceae.
+It is commonly known as the yellow sterculia.
 It is native to West and Central Africa and is exploited commercially for its timber.
 The species is threatened by habitat loss and over-exploitation.

 Description

 A medium-sized evergreen rainforest tree (size varies by locality).
 It produces commercially valuable timber and has the general habit typical of canopy or sub-canopy species in humid tropical forests.
 Detailed morphological characters (leaf shape, flower structure, fruit type) should be added from a reliable taxonomic source.

 Distribution and habitat

-Native to tropical rainforests of West and Central Africa, with reported occurrences in Cameroon, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Liberia, Nigeria and Sierra Leone.
+Native to tropical rainforests of West and Central Africa, with reported occurrences in Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Gabon, Ghana, Guinea, Gulf of Guinea Islands, Ivory Coast, Liberia, and Nigeria.
 Occurs in lowland moist forests and gallery forests; elevation range and habitat specifics need citation.

 Uses

 Harvested for its timber, which is used locally and commercially for construction, furniture and general carpentry.
 Local names and specific wood properties (density, durability, common trade names) should be sourced from forestry references.